 Election of a medical health plan shall also include vision and dental coverage offered by the District.
 The respective monthly contribution rates include the cost of vision and dental coverage.
 Retirees may not opt out of dental and vision coverage, nor elect only vision and dental coverage.
-The vision coverage remains identical to the plan currently in place.
-The dental coverage shall be modified by adding diagnostic/preventive care deductible waiver to the plan.
+The vision coverage remains essentially unchanged from the plan currently in place.